Skip to contents

 Value

-A data frame with the outcome of the assessment based on the specified criterion, with two columns: outcome and outcome_detailed.
+A data frame with the outcome of the assessment based on the specified criterion, with three columns: outcome (success, failure or 'OS not significant'), outcome_detailed (a specific description of the criterion) and outcome_report (usually the same as outcome, but further broken out where there are distinct reasons for failure).

 Details